 Oculus Rift: Games

-There's no doubt Valve has a large catalogue of games, but the release of Touch has added 53 more titles that have definitely evened the score.
+There's no doubt Valve has a large catalogue of games, but the release of Touch has added more titles that have evened the score.
 Despite the numbers, a lot of the games on Steam aren't quite the the polished titles you'd find in the Oculus store.

 For less intensity and more creativity, Quill is the equivalent of Google's Tilt Brush for Vive.
 The menu is less sophisticated but the mechanics are generally the same, where you use the controllers to paint and draw in VR.
 But you can also choose Medium for sculpting/more painting or Kingspray VR for graffiti to get your art on – and you can't go wrong with either.

-Oculus Rift: Extra features
+Oculus Rift: Beyond games

 When Facebook announced it was buying Oculus, you could almost hear the cogs in Zuckerberg's head whirring.
 The social potential of VR is huge and already coming through with games like Echo Arena and Star Trek: Bridge Crew.
 But Facebook integration seemed inevitable, and it's happening with Facebook Spaces, a social hangout made by Facebook and free for Rift users.

 Boot this up from your home area and you'll be transported to a different virtual environment where you're given tools to create art, graffiti Facebook photos and take selfies.
 Facebook friends can also join you in here so you can mess around together, and it's a lot of fun, filled with some pretty creative ideas.